-The Magic Stories is a set of six delightful stories appropriate for 2nd and 3rd grade reading levels.
+The Magic Stories is a set of six delightful stories appropriate for 2nd to 4th grade reading levels.
 Each of the stories has a moral and tells a great tale.
 From the story of Ping Ho's family, whose daughter finds a bag with a magic hole that changes her family’s life; to Tom, who learns the value of hard work; to Alfred, who just can’t stop eating hot dogs; and Patty, who was given goblin boots by mistake, each of these stories will charm your child. (click: story synopses)

 Each story comes with its own set of Naughty Forty™ words - these are the more challenging words that your child will encounter when reading the story.
 You can review these words with your child before they read the story; this ensures that your child will have a positive reading experience, without becoming frustrated.
 The four sets of worksheets per storybook that also come with the program are reading comprehension and creative writing exercises.
 The worksheets cover a range of language art skills, including recall and comprehension, cognition, and creative writing.
 They are: Maze, Finish The Sentence, Imagine, and Finish The Story.

 The stories are optimized for an IPAD or computer screen, but can also be printed out on standard 8.5" x11” paper or cardstock, and are in black and white, and can be printed double sided.
 Each book is around 20 pages long and your child can color in the drawings and sketches that accompany each story.
 The Naughty Forty™ cards can be printed out on 4 sheets of paper or card and cut into flash cards.
 The Worksheets are each one page, and there are four per book.

 The Magic Stories™ is a follow up to The Reading Game, though your child does not have to have used The Reading Game to enjoy this program.